maxmilton/MaxMilton.com-Old-v3/content/about.md

 I've lived in countries around the world and I love to travel.
 I'm currently based in Sydney, Australia.
 I work as a DevOps Engineer.

-I'll write a better about me section soon, but in the meantime, one last thing I want to add is I run a small ecommerce group, <a href="https://wearegenki.com" target="_blank">We Are Genki</a>.
+I'll write a better about me section eventually, but in the meantime, one last thing I want to add is I run a small ecommerce group, <a href="https://wearegenki.com" target="_blank">We Are Genki</a>.

 ## Contact Me